hilton/hilton.github.com/blog/_posts/2026-09-01-reinventing-organizations-illustrated-review.md

 [Reinventing organizations: an illustrated invitation to join the conversation on next-stage organizations](https://www.reinventingorganizations.com/iro.html) introduces modern management ideas, and how the organisations we work for could change.
+Unlike most management books, which focus on success in existing organisations, this book aims to change how we think about organisational models.
+This book offers nothing less than a manifesto for a revolution.

 ## Teal organisations